janberger/aniMeta/README.md

 # aniMeta

 aniMeta is an open-source character rigging tool-set for Autodesk Maya.
 It creates a basic bipedal rig to be a animated in Maya.
+It was specifically designed to give a solid basic biped rig that is compatible with game engines like Unity and Unreal.

 Main features:
 - IK/FK switches